 - Turn the dough out onto a floured surface.
 The dough should be quite soft and a little sticky at this point.
 Form the dough into a large ball and transfer to an oiled bowl, turning once to coat the dough.

-- Preheat the oven to 375°F. Bake the loaves until golden brown and the interior is 200°F, about 30 minutes.
+- Preheat the oven to 375 °F. Brush the loaves with egg wash and bake until golden brown and the interior is 200 °F, about 30 minutes.

 - Turn the pan out onto a cool rack and cool completely before slicing.